 Alphabet,early learning,educational play,flash cards

 Children’s minds are like little sponges.
 There are many ways to introduce them to the letters of the alphabet in their lead up to formal schooling.
 Being familiar with the alphabet will give them that little headstart.

 Letters occur everywhere in our environment.
 Many children recognise the golden arches of the McDonalds “M” before they recognise their name.
 Use this to your advantage and these incidental opportunities can help teach young children the alphabet without even realising it!

 Part 1: Recognising the letters

 Of course, there are many ways to enhance their play spaces with letters, such as these Alphabet Wall Stickers or Alphabet Posters.
-The wall stickers are individual, so you can arrange them any way you like (capitals only, lower case only, both, or simply create your child’s name).
+The wall stickers are individual, so you can arrange them any way you like.
 The Alphabet poster comes personalised so this gives your child yet another opportunity to become familiar with the letters in their name (a great starting point!).
 Place it in a prominent position where they’ll look at it regularly.

 Puzzles are a must have for every child.
 Once again these Alphabet puzzles are personalised with your child’s name.
-These puzzles are a great stepping stone between the simpler toddler puzzles with only a few pieces – to your traditional kind.
+These puzzles are a great stepping stone between the simpler toddler puzzles to your traditional kind.
 It only has 12 interlocking pieces and would be suitable for 2-6 year-olds.
 One of our favourite ways to play with puzzles is to wrap each piece in tin foil, and the kids eagerly unwrap them to discovery which letter it is.